 November marked the first quarterly meet-up in a series that will provide further professional development opportunities and cultivate a supportive community where artists can troubleshoot challenges and share successes.
 Starting next year, these meet-ups will continue to take shape according to the inclinations and curiosities of the artists.

-Also, a part of the continued convening of PIE Lab participants is an opportunity for them to observe each other’s community work, reflect and offer feedback.
+A part of this continued convening of PIE Lab participants is an opportunity for them to observe each other’s community work, reflect and offer feedback.